How to Engage Clinicians and Administrators

-Clinical innovation has not been aligned with business innovation leading to a massive gap toward the care delivery and customer service.
+Clinical innovation has not been aligned with business innovation leading to a massive gap toward care delivery and customer service.
 To unlock the value of business improvements, clinical leaders must shift their mindset – to think of business innovation as a clinical tool.
-In other hands, for business leaders to unlock the value of clinical improvements, a similar mind shift is required by seeing the introduction of a new clinical process or devices as an ideal opportunity for improvements in the business.
+On the other hand, for business leaders to unlock the value of clinical improvements, a similar mind shift is required by seeing the introduction of a new clinical process or devices as an ideal opportunity for improvements in the business.

 More details on Clinician-Hospital Collaboration Setup

 The conflict between how business and clinical leaders perceive innovation leads to friction and pressure – hospitals are trapped.
 This conflict contributes to hidden costs estimated at 20% of the healthcare spend in Australia, relating to tens of millions of dollars per annum for a typical medium-sized hospital, and $30B nationally.